scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ### Overview of variable options

-The Data page has drop-down menus from which the user chooses:
+The Data page has drop-down menus from which the user chooses the data to be displayed by the Toolbox:

 1. **variable type**
     + *Output Score: the calculated score*